Contributor Guidelines: Submitting an Article

 While we do not normally accept material that has already appeared in other major publications, we will consider articles that have already received a very limited or regional audience.

-In cases where an author is unable to send attachments by email, please call 1-519-888-4505 to make other arrangements.
+If you are unable to send applicable attachments through the form, please call 1-519-888-4505 to make other arrangements.

 Article Types